CovenantArchitects/The-Partnership-Covenant/README.md

 If superintelligence is inevitable, let’s make the future one we’re allowed to live in.

 Built in public by people who refuse to die politely.

+All detailed decision logs, red-team results, and amendment rationales are permanently archived in the `DECISION_LOG/` directory.

+Actions for adopters:
+- Run the included social [Red-Team Playbook](https://github.com/CovenantArchitects/The-Partnership-Covenant/blob/main/05_GOVERNANCE_AND_PROTOCOL_UPDATES/SOCIAL_REDTEAM_PLAYBOOK.md) once before talking to donors.
+- Ask for an independent audit copy of `DECISION-LOG.md` + `tests/test_to_fix_matrix.csv`.

 ## Recent Updates